 Search engines aren’t big fans of inconsistent information.
 If a business has inaccurate info, it seems untrustworthy.
 Before building citations, gather relevant information about your enterprise; this should include the name, address, and phone number.
 It may also list a website, a quick description, and hours of operation.
 If possible, feature social media links and a company logo.

 Once you’ve gathered this data, Google your business to see what comes up.
 Is the information accurate?
 Remove any duplicates and incorrect citations.
 If your business has moved in the past or changed phone numbers, make sure the info is up to date, as it can lead to misinformation on other sites, as well.

 - Use Data Aggregators to Input Your Information

 So you’ve got all of your information ready to go.
 Now what?
 To build accurate citations for your business, you can input your business information directly into data aggregation sites.
-There are four main data aggregation players: Localeze, Infogroup, Acxiom and Factual.
+There are four main data aggregation players: Localeze, Infogroup, Acxiom and Foursquare.

 You can also use Moz, for a price.
 Moz submits your information across all of the main data aggregators, saving you some time.